 Return of Title IV Funds (R2T4)

-Funds will be returned in the following order:
+If it is required, funds will be returned in the following order:

 - Unsubsidized Direct Stafford Loan